 Business owners frequently worry that a spouse will successfully argue for an inflated business value so that they will effectively receive a greater share of assets in the divorce.
 Spouses, on the other hand, tend to fear that the business owner is undervaluing the business for divorce purposes, or even concealing assets.
 Mutual mistrust can lead to ongoing divorce court battles, which consume assets that should have benefited the parties.
 The right legal counsel can help divorcing spouses keep control of the process and reach an outcome that works for everyone.

 If you've poured time, effort, and money into building a business, the last thing you want is to see it gutted by a contentious divorce.
 Likewise, if you've provided invaluable support to a spouse as he or she built a business, you want to receive fair compensation for your contribution.

-Attorney Susan J. Mundahl and her associates concentrate their practice exclusively in the area of Minnesota family law, including complex divorce matters involving family businesses or significant assets.
+Attorney Susan J. Mundahl and her associates concentrate their practice primarily ly in the area of Minnesota family law, including complex divorce matters involving family businesses or significant assets.
 At Mundahl Law, we are familiar with the complex needs of divorcing parties who own a small business or professional practice.
 Our goal is to help our clients achieve a good financial outcome in their divorces while preserving the businesses they and their spouses have worked so hard to make profitable.
 We maintain relationships with business valuation experts and other professionals who can, as needed, provide data essential to the decision-making and negotiation process.

 We will discuss your unique circumstances, including the needs of your business or practice, and map out a plan designed to address your goals.
 Whatever type of divorce option you pursue, Mundahl Law will be at your side every step of the way.